mrj0nesmtl/sheltr-v2/public/docs/technical/whitepaper_en.md

 ### 2. Blockchain Transparency & Public Ledger

 All donations in SHELTR are processed through **traditional payment gateways** such as Stripe or PayPal. **Blockchain** is leveraged to serve as a **public ledger** that ensures transparency in fund allocation.
 This hybrid approach ensures compliance with existing financial systems while maintaining **public verifiability**.
+The shelter utility tokenomics will be deployed on the Polygon blockchain.

 - **Blockchain Verification**: Each donation is recorded on the blockchain, allowing **donors** and **participants** to verify transactions and see the real impact of their contributions.
 - **Smart Contracts for Fund Allocation**: Fund distribution is managed via **smart contracts**, automatically allocating donations into three categories: